CSCfi/csc-user-guide/docs/apps/qgis.md

 2. Open [Desktop app](../computing/webinterface/desktop.md).
 3. After launcing the Desktop, double-click QGIS icon for the newest version.

-If you want to use older version, open `Host Terminal` (Desktop icon) and start QGIS:
+If you want to use older version, open `Terminal` (Desktop icon) and start QGIS:

 ```
 module load qgis/3.22